Strathclyde Buses: Formation

-Strathclyde Buses was created in October 1986 as an 'arms-length' successor of the council-owned Strathclyde PTE, inheriting most of its fleet of nearly 800 vehicles from the former PTE.
+Strathclyde Buses was created in October 1986 as an 'arm's-length' successor of the council-owned Strathclyde PTE, inheriting most of its fleet of nearly 800 vehicles from the former PTE.
 A black and orange livery introduced by the PTE in 1983 was used on the majority of the company's buses; single-deck vehicles, which made up less than 1% of the fleet, were painted in a similar livery which also included white.

 At its creation, the company operated from four garages in Larkfield, which also served as the company's headquarters, Possilpark, Parkhead and Knightswood.
 Garages at Gartcraig and Newlands had been closed in July 1986 by SPTE with a loss of around 200 jobs, and in total, up to 600 jobs had been lost at the PTE in preparation for the deregulation of bus services on 26 October 1986.

 Prior to the creation of Strathclyde Buses and the onset of deregulation, Strathclyde PTE brought its deregulated network to the market in August 1986, running services to areas served by surrounding Scottish Bus Group (SBG) units, Central Scottish, Clydeside Scottish and Kelvin Scottish, including East Kilbride, Cumbernauld, Balloch and Johnstone.
 In retaliation, the SBG units began operating services duplicating Strathclyde's own using fleets of AEC Routemasters and minibuses, sparking an early bus war and causing heavy traffic congestion throughout Glasgow city centre.
 Following a public inquiry held by the Scottish Traffic Commissioner into particularly heavy bus congestion on 11 October, no action was taken against either operator to reduce traffic levels in Glasgow city centre.